hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       * <a name="v-synccatalog-consulnamespaces-mirroringk8sprefix" href="#v-synccatalog-consulnamespaces-mirroringk8sprefix">`mirroringK8SPrefix`</a> (`string: ""`) - If `mirroringK8S` is set to true, `mirroringK8SPrefix` allows each Consul namespace to be given a prefix.
 For example, if `mirroringK8SPrefix` is set to `"k8s-"`, a service in the k8s `staging` namespace will be registered into the `k8s-staging` Consul namespace.

+  * <a name="v-synccatalog-addk8snamespacesuffix" href="#v-synccatalog-addk8snamespacesuffix">`addK8SNamespaceSuffix`</a> (`boolean: true`) - If true, sync catalog will append Kubernetes namespace suffix to each service name synced to Consul, separated by a dash.
+  For example, for a service `foo` in the `default` namespace, the sync process will create a Consul service named `foo-default`.
+  Set this flag to true to avoid registering services with the same name but in different namespaces as instances for the same Consul service.
+  Namespace suffix is not added if `annotationServiceName` is provided.

   * <a name="v-synccatalog-consulPrefix" href="#v-synccatalog-consulPrefix">`consulPrefix`</a> (`string: ""`) - A prefix to prepend to all services registered in Consul from Kubernetes.
 This defaults to `""` where no prefix is prepended.
 Service names within Kubernetes remain unchanged.
 (Kubernetes -> Consul sync only)

   * <a name="v-synccatalog-k8stag" href="#v-synccatalog-k8stag">`k8sTag`</a> (`string: null`) - An optional tag that is applied to all of the Kubernetes services that are synced into Consul.
 If nothing is set, this defaults to "k8s".
 (Kubernetes -> Consul sync only)

-  * <a name="v-synccatalog-clusterip-sync" href="#v-synccatalog-clusterip-sync">`syncClusterIPServices`</a> (`boolean: true`) - If true, will sync Kubernetes ClusterIP services to Consul.
+  * <a name="v-synccatalog-syncclusteripservices" href="#v-synccatalog-syncclusteripservices">`syncClusterIPServices`</a> (`boolean: true`) - If true, will sync Kubernetes ClusterIP services to Consul.
 This can be disabled to have the sync ignore ClusterIP-type services.

-  * <a name="v-synccatalog-nodeport-sync" href="#v-synccatalog-nodeport-sync">`nodePortSyncType`</a> (`string: ExternalFirst`) - Configures the type of syncing that happens for NodePort services.
+  * <a name="v-synccatalog-nodeportsynctype" href="#v-synccatalog-nodeportsynctype">`nodePortSyncType`</a> (`string: ExternalFirst`) - Configures the type of syncing that happens for NodePort services.
 The only valid options are: `ExternalOnly`, `InternalOnly`, and `ExternalFirst`. `ExternalOnly` will only use a node's ExternalIP address for the sync, otherwise the service will not be synced. `InternalOnly` uses the node's InternalIP address. `ExternalFirst` will preferentially use the node's ExternalIP address, but if it doesn't exist, it will use the node's InternalIP address instead.

   * <a name="v-synccatalog-acl-sync-token" href="#v-synccatalog-acl-sync-token">`aclSyncToken`</a> - references a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) that contains an existing Consul ACL token.
 This will provide the sync process the correct permissions.
 This is only needed if ACLs are enabled on the Consul cluster.

       - <a name="v-synccatalog-acl-sync-token-secret-name" href="#v-synccatalog-acl-sync-token-secret-name">secretName </a>`(string: null)` - The name of the Kubernetes secret.
 This defaults to null.

       - <a name="v-synccatalog-acl-sync-token-secret-key" href="#v-synccatalog-acl-sync-token-secret-key">secretKey </a>`(string: null)` - The key for the Kubernetes secret.
 This defaults to null.

+  * <a name="v-synccatalog-nodeselector" href="#v-synccatalog-nodeselector">`nodeSelector`</a> (`string: null`) - This value defines [`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) labels for `syncCatalog` pod assignment, formatted as a multi-line string.

+        ```yaml
+        nodeSelector: |
+          beta.kubernetes.io/arch: amd64
+        ```

+  * <a name="v-synccatalog-loglevel" href="#v-synccatalog-loglevel">`logLevel`</a> (`string: info`) - Log verbosity level.
+One of "trace", "debug", "info", "warn", or "error".

+  * <a name="v-synccatalog-consulwriteinterval" href="#v-synccatalog-consulwriteinterval">`consulWriteInterval`</a> (`string: null`) - Override the default interval to perform syncing operations creating Consul services.

 * <a name="v-ui" href="#v-ui">`ui`</a> - Values that configure the Consul UI.